axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/link/README.md

 ### onClick

 On a React-ified component this function-valued attribute can be used as a callback function.
 Using it will prevent default link navigation.
+Click event object is passed as argument.
+This allows the consumer to stopPropagation() of the event.